For hundreds of years Maca’s reputation for enhancing strength, fertility and sexual desire has been well known to people from Peru!

 Lepidium Peruvianum – the plant itself

 Lepidium Peruvianum root was continued to be used by Peruvians as food, for its medicinal purposes to this day and as an important source of nutrition (Maca has the highest nutritional value of any food grown in high altitude).
 For culinary purposes, Maca has been prepared as porridge, pudding, coffee or jam, baked or roasted (maca recipes).
 As a medicine Maca is consumed to treat PMS, menopause, to enhance memory, increase energy and as stamina builder.

 During 70’ a botanical research was carried in Peru where “the forgotten crops of the Andes” were studied, one being maca root.
 When Dr Qun Yi Zheng together with his crew did a research on Maca, they discovered amazing nutritional value Maca has.
 Since then Maca has attracted doctors and researchers around the world, thus becoming one of the most popular nutritionally rich natural healthy root.

-Due to very high nutritional value of dried Maca and its extraordinary health benefits, this food become a very popular plant not only in Peru but also worldwide.
+Due to the very high nutritional value of dried Maca and its extraordinary health benefits, this food becomes a very popular plant not only in Peru but also worldwide.

 Maca growing in Peru

 Maca is organically cultivated in the Andes Mountains in Peru, at altitudes of approximately 3500 – 4500 m (11,500 – 15,000 ft).
 The main growing region for this root is limited and it is in the Junin and Cerro de Pasco district of Peru.
 The largest cultivated area is found around Lake Junín at Huayre, Carhuamayo, Uco, Ondores, Junín, Ninacana and Vicco.